cvicens/archetype-operator/README.md

 - pip install ansible (you may need to run this with sudo)
 - pip install openshift

-> **IMPORTANT:** To run some of the tasks in this document you should be **cluster-admin** so maybe using [minishift](https://www.okd.io/minishift/) will be easier than convincing some one with super powers let you join their club ;-)
+> **IMPORTANT:** To run some of the tasks in this document you should be **cluster-admin** so maybe using [minishift](https://www.okd.io/minishift/) will be easier than convincing someone with super powers let you join their club ;-)

 ## Before we get our hands dirty.
 What's an Operator?

 Because...
 I love getting my hands dirty (with code usually) but I want to know what I'm going to get them dirty with.

-*An operator is, at its lowest level, a pod that will watch changes to Custom Resources that define a desired state and execute taks accordingly to ensure that the actual state matches the defined state.*
+*An operator is, at its lowest level, a pod that will watch changes to Custom Resources that define a desired state and execute tasks accordingly to ensure that the actual state matches the defined state.*

 When a pod is created it specifies a service account (or uses the default service account) and is allowed to use that service account’s API credentials and referenced secrets, find more information [here](https://docs.openshift.com/container-platform/3.11/dev_guide/service_accounts.html#using-a-service-accounts-credentials-inside-a-container)

 Ok, now we can get our hands dirty.

 ## Creating the scaffold project

-*An operator is, at its lowest level, a pod that will watch changes to Custom Resources that define a desired state and execute taks accordingly to ensure that the actual state matches the defined state.*

-> When a pod is created it specifies a service account (or uses the default service account) and is allowed to use that service account’s API credentials and referenced secrets, more information [here](https://docs.openshift.com/container-platform/3.11/dev_guide/service_accounts.html#using-a-service-accounts-credentials-inside-a-container)

 Now let's use the Operator SDK it to create a project for our operator as follows.

 > Our operator's scope (the default) is limited to a namespace, hence it is a `namespace-scoped operator`, and will watch and manage resources in a single namespace.
 Add `--cluster-scoped ` if the scope of your operator should be cluster-wide.